http://www.seriouseats.com/recipes/2012/01/poulets-jerk-chicken-thighs-recipe.html

 Cook the Book: 'Poulet'

-As always with our Cook the Book feature, we have five (5) copies of Poulet to give away this week.
+we have five (5) copies of Poulet to give away this week.

 The secret to really great jerk chicken is in the rub, and these Jerk Chicken Thighs from Poulet have cracked the code with a seemingly incongruous blend of Scotch bonnets, cloves, cinnamon, allspice, celery seed, cumin, nutmeg, sugar, and salt.
 Blended together into a paste and rubbed onto skin-on chicken thighs, this spice rub has the power to seep deep into the chicken.